Skip to main content

 Every workflow has three parts:

-1. Trigger — What starts the workflow (an event or schedule)
+1. Trigger — What starts the workflow (an event, schedule, or manual button press)

-2. Actions — What the workflow does (create tasks, send emails, etc.)
+2. Actions — What the workflow does (create tasks, send emails, add tags, etc.)

-3. Logic — How the workflow makes decisions (filters, branches)
+3. Logic — How the workflow makes decisions (branches, loops, waits)

 When a trigger fires, Slant executes the workflow actions in order, passing data between steps.